 The Extropian legal system allows for a virtually unrestricted art scene.
 Extropia contains 10 million of the most diverse minds in the solar system; whatever you make, odds are someone will be interested.

 Eden is the latest piece by infamous neo-primate simulspace designer Rough-Hands.
 The simulspace environment simulates a placid garden with no natural dangers; it is itself uninteresting.
 The provocative aspect of the sim is that two "virtuals" (egos born into a simulspace, unaware of the outside world) inhabit the garden.
 Named Adam and Eve, they live in the equivalent of exalt morphs, with one important modification: heightened religiosity.
 They have developed an intuitive, pantheistic religion, in which everything is given meaning or purpose.

 Rough-Hands presented the simulation as a simple dilemma.
 The virtuals can be expelled from the garden, but they are unprepared for the real world and would interpret this as a terrible fall from grace, or they can be left, happy but essentially ignorant and living in a lie.

 The inclusion of real egos has made this controversial in a time and place where genuine controversy is rare.
-Rough-Hands has defended himself saying that although they were never asked to participate, their continued happines (and they are very happy) is passive assent.
+Rough-Hands has defended himself saying that although they were never asked to participate, their continued happiness (and they are very happy) constitutes passive consent.